Sherwin Williams White Snow: Paint Color Review

 The big difference is that Simply White is warmer than White Snow, with a more noticeable yellow undertone.
 BUT (Kardashian-sized), just because it’s more noticeable doesn’t mean it’s overwhelming – sample both and see which sits best with your finishes and lighting.

-WHITE SNOW vs. CHANTILLY LACE
+WHITE SNOW vs. BENJAMIN MOORE CHANTILLY LACE

-Both whites could work with some marble tiles and countertops and ‘some’ white quartz countertops.
-Again, get your samples and see how they look compared to your finishes.
-Do your finishes look off-white/gray/cream compared to these whites?
-Do these whites look a bit YELLOW compared to your cool-toned finishes?
-SAMPLE SAMPLE SAMPLE!
+Both whites could work with some marble tiles and countertops, and ‘some’ white quartz countertops.
+Again, get your samples and compare them to your finishes.

 Paint Color Review of Benjamin Moore Chantilly Lace

-WHITE SNOW vs. SNOWBOUND
+WHITE SNOW vs. SHERWIN WILLIAMS SNOWBOUND

 Snowbound has an LRV of 83, so it’s white…ish.
-The thing is, Snowbound has a TON of undertones, including violet, and pink, and it can even flash yellow – this is all wrapped up with a bit of gray.
+The thing is, Snowbound has a TON of undertones, including purple, pink, and it can even flash yellow – this is all wrapped up with a bit of gray.
 Oooof.
 This is why Snowbound is rarely my fave for cabinets or trims; it’s WAAAAAY too fussy.
 White Snow is a more traditional approach to white, making Snowbound look off-white in comparison.

 Compare the Snowbound walls to the white door – this is how NOT WHITE Snowbound is!